Palm Beach, or ‘Palmy’ as the locals call it, sits on a peninsula at the northern end of Sydney’s Northern Beaches.

-If you have limited time in Australia, or if you'd like to join an organised tour, consider Northern Beaches and Ku-ring-gai National Park Tour.
+If you have limited time in the area, or if you'd like to join an organised tour, consider Northern Beaches and Ku-ring-gai National Park Tour.

 You'll visit top beaches and lookouts and Aboriginal rock carvings, sites that you'd otherwise have missed.